julkue/mark.js/src/docs/getting-started/integration.md

   - `jquery.mark.es6.min.js` - Compressed ES6

-If you don't know what ES5 or ES6 ([ECMAScript][ecmascript]) is, then simply go ahead with a ES5 file as it might be in the JavaScript syntax you are familiar with.
+If you don't know what ES5 or ES6 ([ECMAScript][ecmascript]) is, then simply go ahead with a ES5 file as it might be in the JavaScript syntax you are using in your project.

 After you have downloaded mark.js and chosen the appropriate file, you need to embed the file, e.g. as follows: